Nationals vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Nationals Betting Records & Stats

-- The Nationals have been chosen as underdogs in 88 games this year and have walked away with the win 35 times (39.8%) in those games.
+- The Nationals have been victorious in 36, or 40.4%, of the 89 contests they have been chosen as underdogs in this season.

-- Washington has a record of 13-14 in games where sportsbooks have it as underdogs of at least +165 on the moneyline.
+- Washington has a record of 35-50 in games where oddsmakers have it as underdogs of at least -105 on the moneyline.

-- The moneyline set for this matchup implies the Nationals have a 37.7% chance of walking away with the win.
+- The Nationals have an implied victory probability of 51.2% according to the moneyline set by sportsbooks for this matchup.

-- Washington and its opponents have gone over the total this season in 46 of its 95 opportunities.
+- Washington's games have gone over the total in 47 of its 96 chances.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!